RaymondWKWong/FundingRateArb_Dashboard/README.md

 2. **Opportunity Detection**: Finding the highest and lowest rates for each cryptocurrency
 3. **Profit Calculation**: Computing potential profit from rate differences
 4. **Visual Display**: Presenting opportunities with color-coded Long/Short positions

-## API Rate Limits

-The dashboard respects exchange API rate limits with:
-- 5-minute data caching
-- Error handling for failed requests
-- Graceful degradation when exchanges are unavailable

 ## License